Client: Fortune 100 Financial Services Firm

 Revenue: $43 Billion

 Use Case: Windows Lifecycle Management

 The firm was accustomed to replacing 1/3 of their endpoint estate each year - but with the introduction of Windows as a Service (WaaS) they found themselves overwhelmed and unable to keep up with the demands of application testing, hardware replacement, and upgrade scheduling.
 They were out of compliance, behind on security updates, and delivering a poor end user experience.
-They were essentially running an upgrade program for 60,000 employees using overworked delivery managers and mountains of spreadsheets.
+They were essentially running an upgrade program for 90,000 users with overworked delivery managers and mountains of spreadsheets.
 They needed a solution that could help them modernize the approach to their endpoint lifecycle program.

 The firm stated the primary reason they chose ReadyWorks was because they “could see how this would drastically improve their day-to-day experience.”
 They proved the solution could easily scale and were pleased with the ReadyWorks onboarding process, which helped them to analyze and document their existing workflow so they could be prepared for automation.

 The process began with a series of workshops designed to analyze and document the current endpoint upgrade/replacement process.
 Once fully understood, the ReadyWorks customer success team was able to make recommendations based upon best practices and field experience.
 ReadyWorks was configured to evaluate whether systems were ready for upgrade/replacement and, once identified, served as the central automation platform for coordinating user communications, scheduling requests, populating ServiceNow queues, and adding machines to SCCM collections.